Devon’s Special Seas

 Devon’s marine environment is truly special, but it needs and deserves celebrating and protecting.
 It is home to unique habitats and marine life, yet sadly they are often overlooked and undervalued.
 We want everyone to know just how special Devon’s seas are, so we have dedicated a webpage to all things marine.

-Not sure where to visit or what wildlife to spot?
+Not sure where to visit or what wildlife to look out for?
 Check out the Explore Devon website.

 Want to stay up to date?

-You can stay up to date with all the latest marine related news by signing up to the Devon Local Nature Partnership and the Devon Maritime Forum newsletters:
+You can stay up to date with all the latest marine related news and more by signing up to the Devon Local Nature Partnership and the Devon Maritime Forum newsletters: